1. Welcome to Dollars for Scholars

 7. Take The Next Step

-Click here to contact your Area Director, who will send information to you about the next steps in the process including how to access a Community Evaluation Survey and an Affiliate Organizer Profile.
+Click here to contact your Area Director and start the next steps in the process, including the Community Evaluation Survey and an Affiliate Organizer Profile.

 Plan and Prepare, Phase 1